All Episodes

 Democrats think that nobody does better in standing up for America than them because they think everybody hates America like they do.

-Let me re they think everybody has the same grievances about America they do, and they think they have shown solidarity with all these people who share opinions about these grievances.
+Let me, they think everybody has the same grievances about America they do, and they think they have shown solidarity with all these people who share opinions about these grievances, the problems, the deficiencies of America.

 So Trump beating her and standing up.

-In fact, they think standing up for America is quaint and old fashioned and is long past.
+In fact, they think standing up for America is quaint and old-fashioned and is long past.

-Because America's guilty of all these transgressions that we've committed since our founding.
+We don't need to be doing there's nothing to stand up for here because America is guilty of all these transgressions that we've committed since our founding.

 The gun issue.

-That's the subject.
+The gun, that's the subject.

 The gun issue.